-- 5 meters (6 yards from the ball) - Outside the Retreat Line for all free kicks inside the opponents' penalty area.
+- 5 meters (6 yards from the ball) - Outside the Retreat Line until the ball has left the penalty area for all free kicks inside the opponents' penalty area.

 Indirect free kick signal

 The referee indicates an indirect free kick by raising the arm above the head; this signal is maintained until the kick has been taken and the ball touches another player or goes out of play.